Anthropic principle: Origin

 The phrase "anthropic principle" first appeared in Brandon Carter's contribution to a 1973 Kraków symposium.
 Carter, a theoretical astrophysicist, articulated the anthropic principle in reaction to the Copernican principle, which states that humans do not occupy a privileged position in the Universe.
 Carter said: "Although our situation is not necessarily central, it is inevitably privileged to some extent."
 Specifically, Carter disagreed with using the Copernican principle to justify the Perfect Cosmological Principle, which states that all large regions and times in the universe must be statistically identical.
 The latter principle underlies the steady-state theory, which had recently been falsified by the 1965 discovery of the cosmic microwave background radiation.
 This discovery was unequivocal evidence that the universe has changed radically over time (for example, via the Big Bang).

-Carter defined two forms of the anthropic principle, a "weak" one which referred only to anthropic selection of privileged spacetime locations in the universe, and a more controversial "strong" form that addressed the values of the fundamental constants of physics.
+Carter defined two forms of the anthropic principle, a "weak" one that referred only to anthropic selection of privileged spacetime locations in the universe, and a more controversial "strong" form that addressed the values of the fundamental constants of physics.